patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/about-component-groups.md

 Component groups lives in its own package [`@patternfly/react-component-groups`](https://www.npmjs.com/package/@patternfly/react-component-groups)

 **Note:** This extension replaces [`RedHatInsights/frontend-components`](https://github.com/RedHatInsights/frontend-components).
-If you previoulsy used `frontend-components`, you can refer to [this migration guide](https://github.com/patternfly/react-component-groups/blob/main/migration.md) to help you transition to `react-component-groups`.
+If you previously used `frontend-components`, you can refer to [this migration guide](https://github.com/patternfly/react-component-groups/blob/main/migration.md) to help you transition to `react-component-groups`.

 # Component groups